squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 Then, of course, you'll have to rewrite your ''SquidConf:http_access'' lines as well.

 == Can I set up ACL's based on MAC address rather than IP? == Yes, for some operating systes.
-Squid calls these "ARP ACLs" and they are supported on Linux, Solaris, and probably BSD variants.
+The ACL type is named ''arp'' after the ARP protocol used in IPv4 to fetch the EUI-48 / MAC address.
+This ACL is supported on Linux, Solaris, and probably BSD variants.

 || /!\ ||MAC address is only available for clients that are on the same subnet.
 If the client is on a different subnet, then Squid can not find out its MAC address as the MAC is replaced by the router MAC when a packet is router. ||

-To use ARP (MAC) access controls, you first need to compile in the optional code.
+For [[Squid-3.1]] and older to use ARP (MAC) access controls, you first need to compile in the optional code.

 Do this with the ''--enable-arp-acl'' configure option:
 {{{
 % ./configure --enable-arp-acl ...
 % make clean